Getting Started for Suppliers

 My client won't give me the credentials I need to enable an integration on their Order Desk store.
 What are my options?

-For other shopping carts, or if your client won't provide you with private app credentials, the only other way to gain access is to add the client as a store user to their own Order Desk store so they can enable the connection directly.
+If your client won't provide you with private app credentials, the only way to gain access is to add the client as a store user to their own Order Desk store so they can enable the connection directly.